The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Statutory demergers are sometimes referred to as 'Exempt demergers'.

-In a 'Type 1' demerger, separate groups of shareholders acquire shares in separate 75% subsidiaries from the original holding company.
-It is permitted for all or any of the shareholders to acquire shares in this way.
+In a 'Type 1' demerger (also known as a direct dividend demerger), separate groups of shareholders acquire shares in separate 75% subsidiaries from the original holding company.
+It is permitted for all or any of the shareholders to acquire shares in this

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.